-If you've ever read Peter Miller's excellent paper, Recursive Make Considered Harmful (http://www.pcug.org.au/~millerp/rmch/recu-make-cons-harm.html), the preceding sections on the use of subdirectories will probably come as unwelcome advice.
+If you've ever read Peter Miller's excellent paper, Recursive Make Considered Harmful (http://miller.emu.id.au/pmiller/books/rmch/), the preceding sections on the use of subdirectories will probably come as unwelcome advice.
 For those who haven't read the paper, Miller's main thesis is that recursive make invocations are both slow and error-prone.

-Automake provides sufficient cross-directory support 3 to enable you to write a single Makefile.am for a complex multi-directory package.
+Automake provides sufficient cross-directory support3 to enable you to write a single Makefile.am for a complex multi-directory package.